 www.ncmrs.org

-• The HO scale (1:87 scale) North Country Model Railroad Society was formed in January 1990 and is an active model train club.
+• The HO scale (1:87 scale) North County Model Railroad Society was formed in January 1990 and is an active model train club.
 The club is open to the public at Heritage Park, Oceanside.
 Look for the building with the sign that says, "Train Depot", to find where the model railroad layout is located.
 The club is a 501(3)(c) non-profit organization.

 • The club's Inland and Southern Pacific Railroad layout models the Southern Pacific Railroad from San Diego, California (USA) through Temecula and ends in Colton, California (The city of Colton is about 65 miles east of downtown Los Angeles and is in San Bernardino County).